 - Finally, the week following Thanksgiving through the first half of December are very good times to visit from a crowd perspective.
 Also, the humidity will have moved out but temperatures are usually still in the low to mid 80’s so it’s still great pool weather.

 Again, we must warn you to set your expectations correctly.
 Empty parks are a thing of the past.
-No matter when you choose to visit parks will be busy, there will be lines, and you will want to get Fast Passes.
+No matter when you choose to visit parks will be busy and there will be long lines.
 Over the last couple of decades, Disney has done a brilliant job creating events, festivals, and facilities to draw crowds during traditionally slow times.
 However, try to visit during the periods listed above and avoid the times we’ve warned you about, and you will miss the worst of it.
 Have fun planning and enjoy your trip!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.